LPardue/draft-pardue-capsule-ext-guidance/draft-pardue-capsule-ext-guidance.md

 ADDRESS_ASSIGN, for example, on a "connect-udp" data stream is undefined by
 {{UDP-PROXYING}}.

-The {{CAPSULE}} document requires updated text to resolve this ambuguity.
+The {{CAPSULE}} document requires updated text to resolve this ambiguity.
 Should this document be adopted, consensus on the resolution can be established.

 ## Negotiating Additional Capsule Type Usage